anakic/querystorm-docs/New docs/Querying/Overview.md

 # Querying

-Querying and processing data is one of the three main areas of QueryStorm, alongside [creating custom functions](todo) and [automating workbooks](todo).
+Querying data is one of the three main areas of QueryStorm, alongside [creating custom functions](todo) and [automating workbooks](todo).

 QueryStorm supports writing SQL and C# scripts that can see Excel tables, and work with data as if it was in a database (SQL) or in an in-memory collection (C#).